benswift/benswift.github.io/_talks/all-college-conference-2021.md

 ## Bio

-Ben is a multidisciplinary researcher and Senior Lecturer in the School of Computing at the [Australian National University](https://cecs.anu.edu.au/people/ben-swift).
+Ben is an interdisciplinary researcher and Senior Lecturer in the School of Computing at the [Australian National University](https://cecs.anu.edu.au/people/ben-swift).
 He's interested in computational art & music, human-computer interaction, AI/machine learning